quintype/malibu/moving-parts.md

 For more information, please see [@quintype/build on github](https://github.com/quintype/quintype-node-build) or [the documentation](https://developers.quintype.com/quintype-node-build)

+## @quintype/amp

+A library that handles amp pages.
+For more information, please see [@quintype/amp on github](https://github.com/quintype/quintype-amp) or [the documentation](https://developers.quintype.com/quintype-amp)

 ## Metype

 Metype is Quintype's engagement product.
 It provides a number of useful widgets such as a commenting widget, a trending content feed, page reactions, and many more.